Doctor of Ministry

-Note: The core courses are taken consecutively with the same cohort.
+Note: The core courses are designed to be taken consecutively with the same cohort.

 II.
 Elective Courses (12 credits)

 Following completion of the Core Courses, a participant may choose a specified concentration (12 credits).
-Those with a specialized ministry interest may work with the D.Min.
-Team to construct a combination of courses, directed research and other experiences to produce an educational experience that is a precise fit to his or her specialty and context.
-Types of electives regularly offered include:
+Those with a specialized ministry interest may work with the DMin Team to construct a combination of courses, directed research and other experiences to produce an educational experience that is a precise fit to his or her specialty and context.
+Following is a sampling of the types of electives regularly offered: